-- Central High School will take the following actions to provide parents of participating children with (1) Timely information about the Title I programs, (2) Flexible number of meetings, such as meetings in the morning or evening, (3) transportation, child care or home visits, as such services relate to parent and family engagement and may use Title I funds and (4) Information related to the school and parent programs, meetings, and other activities, is sent to the parents of participating children in an understandable and uniform format, including alternative formats upon request and, to the extent practicable, in a language the parents can understand. - 1) Monthly Home and School Meetings- President McKenna or a designee will attend all monthly Home and School meetings to provide updates on school activities and programs, school data, budget and expenditures and other vital information. - Workshops may be accessible to parents at various time in the day.
-We will learn from parents the types of workshops they would like to have and deliver these workshops at a time convenient to most parents. - 3) Communication will be via phone, social media, and/or Central website.
-School updates will be sent out to parents in various forms for emergency or need to know cases. - 4) We also have assigned BCA (Bilingual Counseling Assistant) to our school and can utilize the District's translation office to support communication in other languages, when necessary.
+Central High School will take the following actions to provide parents of participating children with (1) Timely information about the Title I programs, (2) Flexible number of meetings, such as meetings in the morning or evening, (3) transportation, child care or home visits, as such services relate to parent and family engagement and may use Title I funds and (4) Information related to the school and parent programs, meetings, and other activities, is sent to the parents of participating children in an understandable and uniform format, including alternative formats upon request and, to the extent practicable, in a language the parents can understand.

+- 1) Monthly Home and School Meetings- President McKenna or a designee will attend all monthly Home and School meetings to provide updates on school activities and programs, school data, budget and expenditures and other vital information. - 2) Workshops may be accessible to parents at various times in the day.
+We will learn from parents the types of workshops they would like to have and deliver these workshops at a time

+- convenient to most parents.
+Report card conferences are held both during daytime and evening hours (in the fall) to allow for maximum parent participation. - 3) Communication will be via email, social media, robocall, and/or Central website.
+School updates will be sent out to parents in various forms for emergencies or need to know cases.